Wonder Woman: The Lies: Story

 Wonder Woman and Cheetah interrupt the process and save Steve Trevor.
 Wonder Woman and Cheetah use the Lasso of Truth to defeat Uzkataga alongside the captured girls.
 During the fight, Cheetah returns to her human self, Barbara Minevra.
 Steve Trevor returns to Etta Candy while Wonder Woman helps Barbara return to her normal life.
 Veronica Cale learns Barbara had been cured, and sets her plans in motion.
 Steve meets up with Wonder Woman and after talking about her relationship with Superman, both of them rekindle their romance.
 Barbara calls them and tells them that Themyscira is not a real place but a divine location, and tells Wonder Woman to go to the area where both Earth and Themyscira meet.
 Wonder Woman and Steve Trevor do this, and they apparently see Hippolyta and the Amazons.

 Etta Candy discovers that Director Bordeaux is working for someone different than the Army: she is a cyborg at the service of Veronica Cale, and Etta discovers it when Sasha delivers the remains of Urzkartaga to Cale.
 After destroying Sasha, Veronica sends her dogs to take care of Etta.
 Meanwhile, Steve Trevor is doubtful: the Themyscira he is in together with Diana is a place he has never seen.
 It is not the same, and the people are vastly different as well.
 As he tells this to Diana, the Amazon's old snake bite reignites, with blood flowing from it.
 Understanding the sign, Diana brings Steve to a plain where an old, decaying tree stood.
 The tree from which the serpent who bit her came from.
-But when she looks for it, her memory shatters once again: crying, she realizes that in all the years since she left, she never returned to the Island of Themyscira, and all her memories about her return are false.
+But when she looks for it, her memory shatters once again: crying, she realizes that in all the years since she left, she never returned to Themyscira, and all her memories about her return are false.